scalefactory/aws-assume-role/README.md

 export AWS_DEFAULT_REGION=eu-west-1
 ```

 Then run the `aws-assume-role` command.
+This will also store these credentials
+in the Keystore and you won't have to provide initial credentials for that
+parent again.

 ### in credentials file